This post provides information about the public transportation system in Prague, including trams, metro, and buses as

 These locations also provide maps to help you figure out how to reach your destination.

-Like most big cities, Prague has a metro system that you can use to get around the city quickly and it covers most of the city centre in addition to some suburban areas.
+Like most big cities, Prague has a metro system that you can use to get around the city quickly.
+It covers most of the city centre in addition to some suburban areas.

 This service runs from 5 am - 12 am each day, providing service every 2-3 minutes during peak hours and roughly once every 5-10 minutes during off-peak hours.

 This line goes from East-West and includes stops like Prague Castle, Wenceslas Square, and Old Town Square (Staroměstská).

 This line also runs from East-West, crossing with both the A and C metro trains near the city centre and making stops at sites such as Republic Square (Náměstí Republiky), Charles Square, and more.

 Running from North-South, this line intersects with both the A and B metro trains at Wenceslas Square, and it includes stops at Vyšehrad, Strossmayer Square, I.P.
 Pavlov Square, and more.

-The trams focus more on all the areas that neither other service covers very well.
+The trams focus more on all the areas that neither other services cover very well.

 If you really want to explore the city and see some of the sites that aren’t along the main metro lines, this is an excellent way to do it.